cbmLAD/cbmLAD_project/README.md

 <img src="Images/testresultsovo.png" style="width:70%;">

-- **Confusion Matrix.txt**: Displays the confusion matrix, which summarizes prediction performance during testing by showing the number of instances correctly and incorrectly classified for each class.
+- **Confusion Matrix.txt**: Displays the confusion matrix, which summarizes prediction performance during testing by showing the number of observations correctly and incorrectly classified for each class.

   - The rows represent the actual classes.